-A chocolate ganache tart layered with aphrodisiacs
+A chocolate ganache tart with a surprising secret ingredient

-Leave it to the mustard people to figure out how the sharp tang of spicy, French mustard could live in harmony with France’s other great treasure, chocolate.
-The great minds at Maille, one of our favorite mustard producers, prove that the two can be a match made in heaven with this odd sounding yet deeply satisfying recipe.
+Leave it to mustard people to figure out how the sharp tang of spicy, French mustard could live in harmony with France’s other great treasure, chocolate.
+The great minds at Maille, one of my favorite mustard producers, prove that the two can be a match made in heaven with this odd sounding yet deeply satisfying recipe.

 This decadent dark chocolate tart combines the aphrodisiacs of chocolate and mustard with pretzels for surprising and crave-able results.

 - 1/2 cup salted butter room temperature